While California wearies of snowstorms, Northeast greets one

 But California’s Sierra snowpack, which provides about a third of the state’s water supply, continued to benefit from the back-to-back dumps of heavy snowfall.
 The water content of the snowpack Tuesday — in a state grappling with years of drought — was 186% of normal to date and 162% of the average on April 1, when it is historically at its peak, according to the state Department of Water Resources’ online data.

 In the Northeast, parts of Connecticut, New York, Massachusetts, New Jersey and Rhode Island had heavy snow forecast through Tuesday afternoon.
 Some areas of western Massachusetts and northern Connecticut got about 7 inches (18 centimeters).
-The Albany, New York, area saw less snow than expected — 2 to 5 inches — but it was enough to close schools.
+The Albany, New York, area saw less snow than expected — 2 inches (5 centimeters) to 5 inches (13 centimeters) — but it was enough to close schools.

 Deke Andrew, a Maine snowboarder, said he couldn’t imagine such a thing as too much snow.
 The 51-year-old is living out of his Sprinter-style van at Sugarloaf, and was out snowboarding as snow was falling Tuesday.